fferegrino/n4j-test-setup/README.md

 The tests execution will generate a single file per run that consists of TSV file, where the columns are:
  - **run**: the number of run this info is about
  - **data**: whether that row refers to an insertion/retrieval of flight nodes or airports+airlines (denoted as other), depending on the value of this field the interpretation of times changes
- - **instance**: the instance that was used for insertion/retrieval, there are three posibilities: `3.4.0-plain`, `3.4.0-apoc` and `3.5.0-maps`
+ - **instance**: the instance that was used for insertion/retrieval, there are three possibilities: `3.4.0-plain`, `3.4.0-apoc` and `3.5.0-maps`
  - **records**: the number of records that were inserted, this number is only relevant when the row is about insertions of flights
  - **insertion**: the time (in seconds) that it took to insert the records in the specified instance.
-When the row refers to flights, this measures the insertion of flights, otherwise this refers to the insertion of airports.
+When the row refers to flights, this measures the insertion of flights, otherwise, this refers to the insertion of airports.
  - **ins_retrieve**: when the row is about flights, this column holds the retrieval time of the flight nodes.
-Otherwise this is the value in time of the insertion of airlines.
+Otherwise, this is the value in time of the insertion of airlines.
 Both are measured in seconds.
  - **retrieve**: when the row is not about flights, this contains the time of retrieval of airport nodes
  - **date**: date time formatted as MMDDhhmm